fyasser/avevaEdge/COMPLETE_DOCUMENTATION.md

 All database connection settings are now stored in a single file: `backend/.env`

+> **Video Tutorial**: For a visual step-by-step guide on connecting the AvevaEdge project with a database, watch [this tutorial video](https://www.youtube.com/watch?v=XedGddiUzHU).

 ### Database Setup Steps

 #### Step 1: Create the Database